 As the demand for electric vehicles (EVs) grows, so does their presence in Australia’s car market.
 Whether the motivation be reducing carbon emissions or saving on petrol costs, there’s one thing for sure, Aussies are ‘hooked’ on battery-powered vehicles.

 But if you’re ready to ditch the fuel and try electric, what exactly are your options, the pros and cons, and importantly, what is ‘going EV’ going to cost you?
 To offer some guidance, Canstar Blue has produced this list of the main electric car and plug-in hybrid electric vehicles (PHEVs) you’ll find in Australia, comparing them on their price, range, battery size and other specs.

-Here is a list of the most prominent electric vehicles available to buy in Australia in 2019, listed in alphabetical order:
+Here is a list of the most prominent electric vehicles available to buy in Australia, listed in alphabetical order: